Authenticity Party

 The Authenticity Party (حزب الأصالة, ḥizb el-asala) is one of the political parties created in Egypt after the 2011 Egyptian Revolution.
 It has an ultra-conservative Islamist Salafist ideology, which believes in implementing strict Sharia law.

+History

 The party was formed by the former head of the Virtue Party, General Adel Abdel Maksoud; he left the Virtue Party after allegedly discovering a plot which changed the moderate principles of the party.
-The party is considering leaving the Anti-Coup Alliance.

-In the 2011–12 Egypt parliamentary elections, the Authenticity party ran on the platform of the Islamist Bloc led by Al-Nour Party, another Salafist party.
-The Islamist Bloc received 7,534,266 votes out of a total 27,065,135 correct votes (27.8%).
-The Islamist Bloc gained 127 of the 498 parliamentary seats contested, second-place after the Muslim Brotherhood's Freedom and Justice Party.
+The party joined the Democratic Alliance for Egypt ahead of the 2011–12 Egypt parliamentary elections, though it withdrew and formed the Islamist Bloc alongside the Al-Nour Party, another Salafist party, and the Building and Development Party, the political wing of Al-Jama'a al-Islamiyya; both parties were also part of the Democratic Alliance for Egypt.
+The Islamist Bloc received 7,534,266 votes out of a total 27,065,135 correct votes (27.8%) and gained 127 of the 498 parliamentary seats contested, second-place after the Muslim Brotherhood's Freedom and Justice Party.
 The Authenticity Party received 3 of these 127 seats.

+The Authenticity Party joined the National Legitimacy Support Coalition.
+The party was considering leaving the Anti-Coup Alliance in October 2014.